-Midday break, and white maize meal porridge.
+Mid-morning breakfast break, with maize meal porridge.
 That’s what we’ve got so far for today.
-Maybe we get lucky and we find some berries, or perhaps a pool that holds fish, or some wild honey.
+Maybe later we get lucky and we find some berries or yams, or perhaps a pool that holds fish, or some wild honey.
 But bush food takes a lot of searching for very little nutrition.
 The porridge, at least, has substance, but I’m going to have to find us some meat soon.

 I like to break out of the overnight camp early; start walking with bits of night still lingering in the denser tangles.
-At that time the ungulates are beginning to thaw from the terrors of the night, when sharper-eyed predators might silently have crept up on them out of the blackness.
-They always seem cheerful and animated, then, as if they are grateful for having made it and having another day of life to enjoy.
+At that time, the ungulates are beginning to shake off the terrors of darkness, when sharper-eyed predators might silently have crept up on them.
+They always seem cheerful and animated, then, as if they are grateful for having made it through and having another day of life to enjoy.
 It is their most active time, when they skip around, play, feed, mate, if it is the time…

-A few predators might also still be active in the cool half-light – there might just be a last opportunity to kill if they hadn’t been successful during the night.
-Leopards and lions often vocalise at this time with their grunting, like a handsaw through wood.
+A few predators might even still be active in the cool half-light – there might just be a last opportunity to kill if they had not been successful during the night.
+Leopards often inform the bush of their presence at this time with their grunting, like a handsaw through wood.
 Lions might also roll their mighty roars to over the savannah.